Adis Hasečić: Early career

 Hasečić played with FK Famos Hrasnica in 2008.
-He would play in the country's top tier the Premier League of Bosnia and Herzegovina with FK Olimpik the following season.
+He played in the country's top tier the Premier League of Bosnia and Herzegovina with FK Olimpik the following season.
 In his debut season in Sarajevo, he would play in two matches.

 Waterloo Region

 In 2012, he played abroad in the Canadian Soccer League with SC Waterloo Region.
-He made his debut on May 20, 2012, against London City and recorded two goals.
+He debuted on May 20, 2012, against London City and recorded two goals.
 He re-signed with Waterloo for the 2013 season.
-Hasečić would have a productive sophomore season with Waterloo where he finished as the club's top goal scorer with 17 goals.
-The club would also secure a postseason berth by finishing fifth in the First Division.
-In the opening round of the playoffs, he contributed a goal against Brampton United which helped advance the club to the next round.
-Hasečić successfully contributed a penalty goal in the second round where Waterloo defeated Toronto Croatia in a penalty shootout.
-He participated in the CSL Championship final where Waterloo defeated divisional champions Kingston FC for the title.
+Hasečić would have a productive sophomore season with Waterloo, where he finished as the club's top goal scorer with 17 goals.
+The club would also secure a postseason berth by finishing fifth in the league's first division.
+In the opening round of the playoffs, he contributed a goal against Brampton United, which helped advance the club to the next round.
+Hasečić successfully contributed a penalty goal in the second round, where Waterloo defeated Toronto Croatia in a penalty shootout.
+He participated in the CSL Championship final, where Waterloo defeated divisional champions Kingston FC for the title.

 After the conclusion of the Bosnian football season, he returned to Waterloo for the summer of 2014.
-He helped the club secure a postseason berth and played in the quarterfinal match of the playoffs against Toronto Croatia where Waterloo was eliminated from the competition.
-After another season abroad Hasečić returned to Waterloo for his fourth consecutive season in the summer of 2015.
+He helped the club secure a post-season berth and played in the quarterfinal match of the playoffs against Toronto Croatia, where Waterloo was eliminated from the competition.
+After another season abroad, Hasečić returned to Waterloo for his fourth consecutive season in the summer of 2015.
 He finished as the club's top goal scorer with 16 goals and assisted in securing a playoff berth.
-In the preliminary round of the playoffs, he scored the final goal against Toronto Atomic which advanced Waterloo to the next round.
-He would contribute another goal in the second round against the Serbian White Eagles which clinched another championship final appearance.
+In the preliminary round of the playoffs, he scored the final goal against Toronto Atomic, which advanced Waterloo to the next round.
+He would contribute another goal in the second round against the Serbian White Eagles, which clinched another championship final appearance.
 In the championship final, Toronto Croatia defeated Waterloo.

 Bosnia

-In early 2014 he returned to Bosnia's premier league to sign with NK Travnik.
-Throughout the season he played in 10 matches and recorded two goals.
+In early 2014, he returned to Bosnia's premier league to sign with Travnik.
+Throughout the season, he played in 10 matches and recorded two goals.
 He re-signed with Travnik for the 2014-15 season.
 In his final season in the top flight, he appeared in 10 matches and recorded one goal.
 His lone goal for Travnik occurred on May 15, 2015, against Zvijezda Gradačac.
-In 2015, he played in the First League of the Federation of Bosnia and Herzegovina with NK Bosna Visoko.
+In 2015, he played in the First League of the Federation of Bosnia and Herzegovina with Bosna Visoko.